gowthamk17/gowthamk17/README.md

 - 👋 Hi, I’m @gowthamk17
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Android Development
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me twitter @_gowthamk